 (C) How are expenses shared between a non-assistance group member and an assistance group member treated?

-(1) If the assistance group shares deductible expenses with the non-assistance group member, only the amount actually paid or contributed by the assistance group shall be deducted as an assistance group expense.
+(1) When the assistance group shares deductible expenses with the non-assistance group member, only the amount actually paid or contributed by the assistance group shall be deducted as an assistance group expense.

-(3) If the non-assistance group member and any assistance group member contribute to the costs of any utility covered under one of the utility allowances as set forth in rule 5101:4-4-23 of the Administrative Code the assistance group is entitled to the full utility allowance.
+(3) When the non-assistance group member and any assistance group member contribute to the costs of any utility covered under one of the utility allowances as described in rule 5101:4-4-23 of the Administrative Code the assistance group is entitled to the full utility allowance.

 (D) How is the income of an assistance group member determined when the income is combined with the income of a non-assistance group member?